 - Omega-3 fatty acids and Parkinson's disease (PD): A number of animal studies have shown that DHA has preventive and/or therapeutic effects against PD.20-22 I have seen PD in a surprising number of elderly men that eat healthy vegan diets, and I have also observed that all these men were DHA-deficient.
 Since men convert ALA to DHA less efficiently than women, prevention of Parkinson's disease with DHA supplementation may be important for non-fish eating men.

 How to maintain adequate omega-3 levels healthfully:

-- Take 1 tbsp. of ground flaxseed each day
+- Take 1 tbsp. of ground flaxseed or chia seeds each day

 - Include additional plant sources of the omega-3 fatty acid ALA

 (walnuts, hempseeds or hemp milk, and chia seeds) in your diet regularly

 - Since only a limited amount of ALA can be converted to EPA and even less to DHA, take an algae-derived DHA supplement.

 1. Conquer JA, Holub BJ: Supplementation with an algae source of docosahexaenoic acid increases (n-3) fatty acid status and alters selected risk factors for heart disease in vegetarian subjects.
 J Nutr 1996;126:3032-3039.